mpenet/pact/README.md

 We do not provide an openapi generator, if you want to generate openapi using `pact` it's very easy to do so, there's no need for an extra lib layer to do so.
-That also gives you more control over the way you manage $refs and details in openapi.
+That also gives you more control over the way you manage $refs and other openapi details.

 ## Examples

 [wip]

 ## Extensions

+You can extend the way pact generates schemas 2 different ways:

 * `s-exp.pact/schema` : multimethod that controls generation of json schema for a spec form